Rahil Begum Sherwani: Movement Mirza Jawad Baig

 In spite of public pressure and demand she never return and she given her remaining life for the development of women education and women welfare.
 In Karachi he saw in the dream that she was playing in early ages with Sir Syed Ahmed Khan and he raised his hand on they had of Raheel Begum as a daughter and stated to struggle for the development of women education and also in the interest of Pakistan.

 She (Late) always struggled without any fear and disturbances wherein the education of her family and background included in her struggle, therefore in spite of refuse from her children he given full attention for the establishment of women college and day and night included to fulfill the dream.

-At present greedy persons received huge money in cash by advertisement for the establishment of college, but late Raheel Begum after the dream of 6 June 1953, she started struggle day and night for establishment of college and on 28 June she acquired a house “Saeeda Manzil” in Nazimabda for college after payment of one month rent, on 30 June given advertisement in the News papers for establishment of Sir Syed Women College and for job applications invited from the teachers.
+At the time, funding for the establishment of colleges was often raised through public advertising and private financial support.
+Following a dream on June 6, 1953, Raheel Begum began organizing the establishment of a women's college.
+On June 28, she rented a house known as Saeeda Manzil in Nazimabad after paying one month's rent.
+On June 30, she placed newspaper advertisements announcing the establishment of Sir Syed Women College and inviting applications from prospective teachers.

 A college committee was established late Raheel Begum was nominated as convener, therefore on the basis of one-month struggle only investment of Rs.100/- was established, for the development and construction of the college late Raheel Begum continuously worked for the remaining life.

-At present Sir Syed Girls College holding great popularity in Karachi but also this college treated one of the great women colleges, it was only the private college of the country having own land, building, suitable monthly income and bank balance at the time of nationalization, which was taken in the control of Government.
+At present Sir Syed Girls College is popular in Karachi.
+It was only the private college in the country owning its land and building, with a sufficient monthly income and bank balance at the time of nationalization, which was taken in the control of Government.

 At 88 years Raheel Begum Sharwania died after a long illness.
-After her death the disturbances of 50 years of women's educational problems and freedom, and the struggle of Indo-Pak women, and in the struggle of women was ended.
+After her death, the disturbances of 50 years of women's educational problems and freedom, and the struggle of Indo-Paki women, and in the struggle of women was ended.